Semisimple Field Theories Detect Stable Diffeomorphism: Finite path integral theories and their topological sensitivity

-Conversely, since the truncated/connected nested factorization system on $\tau_{\leq n} \cS_{/B}^{\pi}$ has the property that endomorphisms in $\cT^{(\ell)}$ are isomorphisms, it follows from Corollary~\ref{cor:pontryaginnondeg} that the Pontryagin pairing is non-degenerate and hence that if $M$ and $N$ are indistinguishable by Dijkgraaf-Witten theories, then they induce the same data (1) and (2).
+Conversely, since the truncated/connected nested factorization system on $\tau_{\leq n} \cS_{/B}^{\pi}$ has the property that endomorphisms in $\cT^{(\ell)}$ are isomorphisms, it follows from Corollary~\ref{cor:pontryaginnondeg} that the Pontryagin pairing is non-degenerate and hence that if $M$ and $N$ are indistinguishable by finite path integral theories, then they induce the same data (1) and (2).

 However Theorem~\ref{thm:MainThm} holds without Assumption~\ref{ass:nfindom}.
 In that case in place of $\tau_{\leq n} \cS_{/B}^{\pi}$ we use the category $\tau_{\leq n} \cS_{/B}^{\pi~\textrm{f.d.}}$ described in Appendix~\ref{sec:nfindom}.
 Corollary~\ref{cor:pifinislocpifin} states that it is locally $\pi$-finite, and thus, arguing as before, it Pontryagin pairing is non-degenerate.
 The tangential $n$-types of compact manifolds will be $n$-finitely dominated and hence live in $\tau_{\leq n} \cS_{/B}^{\pi~\textrm{f.d.}}$.
-In this case it is in fact sufficient to use type-$n$ generalized Dijkgraaf-Witten based on $n$-finitely dominated $(Y, \psi)$. \end{proof}
+In this case it is in fact sufficient to use type-$n$ finite path integral theories based on $n$-finitely dominated $(Y, \psi)$. \end{proof}

-Lemma~\ref{lem:DWispontryagin} shows that the partition function of generalized Dijkgraaf-Witten theories can be computed using the Pontryagin pairing for $B$-manifolds which have $\pi$-finite $B$-$n$-type.
+Lemma~\ref{lem:DWispontryagin} shows that the partition function of finite path integral theories can be computed using the Pontryagin pairing for $B$-manifolds which have $\pi$-finite $B$-$n$-type.
 If every $\pi$-finite $B$-$n$-type $\xi$ and element of $\Omega_d^T\xi$ were represented by such a manifold, then the non-degeneracy of the Pontryagin pairing on $\tau_{\leq n} \cS_{/B}^{\pi}$ would immediately lead to a converse to Theorem~\ref{thm:MainThm} - that they are determined by their partition functions.
 However it is a subtle and interesting surgery question to determine which elements of $\Omega_d^T\xi$ can be so represented.
-The following result of Kreck will all us to obtain a partial converse to Theorem~\ref{thm:MainThm}.
+The following result of Kreck will allow us to obtain a partial converse to Theorem~\ref{thm:MainThm}.

 \begin{proposition}[{\cite[Prop.~4]{MR1709301}}] Suppose that $n < \lfloor \frac{d}{2} \rfloor$.
 Let $\xi:X \to B$ be a $\pi$-finite $n$-$B$-type (or more generally $X$ need only be $n$-finitely dominated).
 Then every class $[M] \in \Omega^{TX_d}$ may be represented by a $(X, \xi)$-manifold $N$ such that the map $N \to X$ identifies $\tau_{\leq n}^BN \simeq X$. \end{proposition}